 Through our operating partnership, we acquired the Lakewood Property, Moore Property and Lawton Property, on June 10, 2016.
 The total contract purchase price for these properties was \$10,226,786, comprised of: (a) \$1,925,000 in cash pursuant to a deposit made to the seller on April 1, 2016; (b) the defeasance of the seller's senior secured debt on the properties at closing; and (c) issuance of a note to the seller in an amount equal to \$2,019,789, or the Standridge Note.
-The Standridge Note will mature on the earlier of December 10, 2017, the date on which we complete a public securities offering (which would include this offering), or the date on which the Lakewood Property, Moore Property and Lawton Property are conveyed or refinanced by us.
-The Standridge Note is pre-payable prior to the maturity date at any time without penalty and will bear annual interest at the rate 7.0%.
+On December 8, 2017, the Standridge Note was amended.
+As a result of the amendment, the Standridge Note will mature on the earlier of January 5, 2018, the date on which we complete a public securities offering (including this offering), or the date on which the Lakewood Property, Moore Property and Lawton Property are conveyed or refinanced by us.
+In conjunction with the amendment, we, through our operating partnership, made a prepayment on the Standridge Note in the amount of \$1,502,091.82, or the Prepayment Amount.
+On January 5, 2018, we expect the Standridge Note to have a principal balance of \$445,101.
+The Standridge Note bears interest at 7.0% and is pre-payable at any time prior to the maturity date without penalty.
 The Standridge Note is unsecured but is guaranteed by Messrs.
-Kaplan, Jr., Kurlander and Stanton, and Baker Hill Holding LLC.
+Kaplan, Kaplan, Jr., Kurlander and Stanton, and Baker Hill Holding LLC.
+The Prepayment Amount was financed in large part by four promissory notes payable to an affiliate and three additional parties in the aggregate amount of \$1,500,000, or the Promissory Notes.
+The Promissory Notes carry an interest rate of 8.0%, mature on June 11, 2018 and may be prepaid at any time without penalty.
+We intend to pay off the Standridge Note and the Promissory Notes incurred in connection with financing the Prepayment Amount with proceeds from this offering.
+See "Interest of Management and Others in Certain Transactions" for more information.

 In addition to the Standridge Note, we acquired the Lakewood Property, Moore Property and Lawton Property using proceeds from our Series A Preferred Stock offering, secured financing in the aggregate amount of \$7,225,000 from CorAmerica, and the \$1,000,000 Holmwood Loan.
 We paid off the Holmwood Loan with proceeds from the initial closing of this offering.
-We intend to pay off the Standridge Note with proceeds from this offering.
-As of December 10, 2017, we expect the outstanding principal of the Standridge Note to be \$1,942,092.